mimergel/saphanasqlfunction/README.md

 # Integrate the hdbsql binary
 copy the hdbsql binary into the subdirectory `./hdbclient/hdbsql`

+You can get the hdbsql here: https://me.sap.com/softwarecenter It's part of the package: SAP HANA CLIENT 2.0

 # Run your function project locally
 Run the following command to start your function app: